bexiturley/pands-project/README.md

 Values are plotted as a series of lines that connected across all the axes.
 This means that each line is a collection of points placed on each axis, that have all been connected together.

+It can be observed that each species (shown in different colors) has a discriminant profiles when considering petal length and width, or that Iris Setosa (here in grey) are more homogeneous in regard to petal length (i.e. less of a variance).

 ## Scatterplots

 The scatterplot it’s pretty obvious right away that the points belong to different groups.  it’s much easier to see the groupings than when we just had all blue!
 We now know that it’ll probably be easy to separate the classes.
+The cluster of Setosa species is separately clustered from the rest.
+While Virginica and Versicolor are also separate, it is not to the same degree.

 More scatter plots to create an array of 2d images.

 ##  Scikit Learn
 Simple and efficient tools for data mining and data analysis.
 It is a free machine learning library provided by Python.
 From the investigations I undertook during the course of this project
 I came to the conclusion that all the above graphs helped to show the differences in the petals and sepals of the iris.
 This is how machine learning begins.
-Taking all the above data it becomes much easier to classify the iris via the differences in lenghts and width.
+Taking all the above data it becomes much easier to classify the iris via the differences in lengths and width.
 To go one step further is to take the above information see that there is a difference and then put it to use by learning to classify the iris not by how it looks but by giving the computer measurements and letting it decide for itself which species the iris belongs to.
 That is machine learning or supervised learning.
 The data already exists within sickitlearn.

 I used https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html#sphx-glr-auto-examples-datasets-plot-iris-dataset-py
 to show the graph in a 3d format.
 It is way beyond my current ability to plot this myself but I thought it was a fantastic to be able to manipulate the data to produce a 3d graph.
+Spin the scatterplot to see more clearly the relationships between the red and green points.

 Following this graph is a 2d representative of it.